UCL-MIRSG/xnat-aws/README.md

     python -m pip install -r requirements.txt
     ```

     This will install Ansible and other Python dependencies.
-You can do this within a conda environment which you can create and activate with:

-    ```bash
-    conda create -n xnat-aws-9 -c conda-forge python=3.9 conda activate xnat-aws-9
-    ```

     Then, from the same directory, type: